terralid/metadata/docs/metadata_assemblages.md

 **Occurrences:** 0–1
 **Definition:** Additional information about the stratigraphic context not covered elsewhere.
 **Allowed values and other constraints:** free text
-**Example:** Traces of extensive rodent activity indicates mixing with material from overlying stratigraphic units.
+**Example:** Traces of extensive rodent activity indicate mixing with material from overlying stratigraphic units.

 ## Assemblage depth
 **ID and name:** AS5 assemblage_depth